ZHENGYUANUNIX/QtDesignStudio/README.md

 Prerequisites:
 --------------
-* Git version 1.8.2 or later
+* Git version 2.10 or later
-  For the `submodule --remote` option, which makes git pull the latest `HEAD` of the right branch for the submodules, instead of a fixed commit.
+  For the `submodule --remote` option, which makes git pull the latest `HEAD` of the right branch for the submodules, instead of a fixed commit, and for the `branch = .` entry in `.gitmodules`.

 * Qt5
   The only supported Qt major version for this repository's .pro file.